Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 Thank you, Pravin.
 Hello, everyone.
 Pravin has talked about overall stability on multiple dimensions.
 At the outset, I would like to highlight three key aspects of the quarter.
 These are; first, broad-based improvement in operational efficiency parameters; second, healthy and stable operating margin, net margin and EPS growth; and third, steps taken towards implementation of capital allocation policy.

 Our relentless focus on improving operational efficiency parameters continued to yield results in this quarter.
-We had continued improvement in multiple operational efficiency parameters like utilization percent, onsite mix percent, revenue productivity per employee, onsite employee cost as a percentage of revenue, total employee cost as a percentage of revenue, leading to a healthy and stable operating margin.
-Our operating margin for the quarter was steady at 24.2%, I'll be providing more details on this shortly.
+We had continued improvement in multiple operational efficiency parameters like utilization percent, onsite mix percent, revenue productivity per employee, onsite employee cost as percentage of revenue, total employee cost as percentage of revenue, leading to a healthy and stable operating margin.
+Our operating margin for the quarter was steady at 24.2%.
+I'll be providing more details on this shortly.
 Net margin improved to 21.2% compared to 20.4% last quarter.

-Coming to capital allocation policy.
-Several steps were taken during the quarter.
-As you are aware, during the quarter, the board approved the buyback of equity shares of the company amounting to INR 13,000 crores approximately US$2 billion.
-Shareholder approval for the buyback of equity shares was obtained through a postal ballot, and a public announcement was made on October 10, 2017, on buyback of equity shares.
+Coming to capital allocation policy, several steps were taken during the quarter.
+As you are aware, during the quarter, the board approved the buyback of equity shares of the company amounting to INR 13,000 crores, approximately US$2 billion.
+Shareholder approval for the buyback of equity shares was obtained through a postal ballot and a public announcement was made on October 10, 2017 on buyback of equity shares.
 Draft Letter of Offer for the buyback has been filed with the regulators for their comments.

-The company announced today an interim dividend of INR 13 per share approximately $0.20 per ADS as compared to an interim dividend of INR 11 per share announced last year.
+The company announced today an interim dividend of INR 13 per share, approximately $0.20 per ADS as compared to an interim dividend of INR 11 per share announced last year.
 As announced earlier, the record date for both buyback and interim dividend is November 1, 2017.

+Now let me talk about revenues.
+Our revenues for the quarter were US$2,728 million.
+This is a sequential growth of 2.9% in dollar terms and 2.2% in constant currency terms.
+In rupee terms, revenues for the quarter were INR 17,567 crores.
+This is a sequential growth of 2.9%.

+As compared to Q2 of last year, revenues grew 5.4% in dollar terms, 4.6% in constant currency and 1.5% in rupee terms.
+When we compare rupee grow – revenue growth in half year, that is H1 2018 revenue as compared to H1 2017, the revenue growth was 5.7% in dollar terms and 5.5% in constant currency terms and 1.6% in rupee terms.

-Revenue per employee improved further this quarter to US$52,684, a sequential growth of 1.5% on year-on-year growth of 3.3%.
+Revenue per employee improved further this quarter to US$52,684, a sequential growth of 1.5% and year-on-year growth of 3.3%.
 While our revenues grew 5.7% in H1 this year as compared to H1 of last year, the net head count declined by 0.7% during the same period.
 This is primarily on account of lower net head count addition due to higher utilization and productivity improvements.

-We ended the quarter with the a total head count of 198,440, which is a decrease of 113 from last quarter.
+We ended the quarter with a total head count of 198,440, which is a decrease of 113 from last quarter.
 During H1 of this year, the net head count decreased by 1,224 employees as compared to a net addition of 5,785 employees in H1 of last year.

-Coming to operational efficiencies, utilization excluding trainee's increased further to an all-time high of 84.7% as compared to 82.5% in Q2 of last year.
+Coming to operational efficiencies, utilization excluding trainees increased further to an all-time high of 84.7% as compared to 82.5% in Q2 of last year.
 You would recall that the utilization has been consistently above 80% for the last 10 quarters in a row.

-Efforts towards moderation in onsite mix has led to on-site mix has led to onsite mix decreasing to 29.4% in Q2, which is the lowest level in the last eight quarters.
-On-site mix stood at 30.1% last quarter.
-Our focus on optimizing onsite employee cost, including a sharper focus on productivity onsite pyramid and other cost optimization measures led to a decrease in employee cost as a percentage of revenue from 54.4% in Q2 this year from 55.4% in Q2 last year, a drop of 1%.
+Efforts towards moderation in onsite mix has led to onsite mix decreasing to 29.4% in Q2, which is the lowest level in the last eight quarters.
+Onsite mix stood at 30.1% last quarter.
+Our focus on optimizing onsite employee cost, including a sharper focus on productivity, onsite pyramid and other cost optimization measures led to a decrease in employee cost as a percentage of revenue from 54.4% in Q2 this year from 55.4% in Q2 last year, a drop of 1%.

 Subcontractor costs as a percentage of revenue was 6.2% this quarter as compared to 6.3% last quarter.
 Subcontractor expenses are driven primarily by higher utilization and onsite talent demand.